 “Yet that courtyard, which is the beginning, is not a clear-cut beginning, since this courtyard is not mine and was never mine.
 We were strangers there, only tenants.
 And although I was born there, I sometimes doubt this, because there are earlier images, images from another country.
 Perhaps this is the point of beginning—to be born into non-belonging.”
 (Marguerita’s Nightly Charities, 1969)

-As Almog’s early fiction attests, she seems to have inherited a family tradition of story telling, and more importantly—a strong sense of social justice, which translates into identification with the downtrodden and underprivileged, including the Arab neighbors.
-The latter has reemerged significantly in her greatest achievements to date: Death in the Rain (Hebrew, 1982), a Rashomon-style novel also available in English (1993), which was strongly endorsed by Professor Gershon Shaked (“It has been a long time since I read such a tender, sensitive and humane book”); Roots of Air (Hebrew, 1987), an ambitious novel that won the prestigious Brenner Prize in 1989 and catapulted Almog to public recognition (“A metaphor for the design of the soul,” critic Ariel Hirschfeld called it); and Invisible Mending (Hebrew, 1993), a collection of stories which won great praise from readers and critics alike.
+As Almog’s early fiction attests, she seems to have inherited a family tradition of storytelling, and more importantly, a strong sense of social justice, which translates into identification with the downtrodden and underprivileged, including the Arab neighbors.
+The latter has reemerged significantly in some of her greatest achievements: Death in the Rain (Hebrew, 1982), a Rashomon-style novel also available in English (1993), which was strongly endorsed by Professor Gershon Shaked (“It has been a long time since I read such a tender, sensitive and humane book”); Roots of Air (Hebrew, 1987), an ambitious novel that won the prestigious Brenner Prize in 1989 and catapulted Almog to public recognition (“A metaphor for the design of the soul,” critic Ariel Hirschfeld called it); and Invisible Mending (Hebrew, 1993), a collection of stories that won great praise from readers and critics alike.
 While Almog’s later fiction has received the enthusiastic attention it deserves, the significance of her earlier work is only now beginning to be grasped.
-A reappraisal of the trajectory of her writing is now possible with the publication of her twenty-first book, a retrospective volume of her short fiction, All This Exaggerated Bliss (Hebrew, 2003).
+A reappraisal of the trajectory of her writing is possible with the publication of her twenty-first book, a retrospective volume of her short fiction, All This Exaggerated Bliss (Hebrew, 2003).

 Steeped in philosophy and psychology (which she studied at Tel Aviv University), Almog’s fiction is a unique blend of Israeli color and European culture.
 This tendency begins in The Exile (Hebrew, 1971), gains momentum in Death in the Rain (Hebrew, 1982), and blossoms in Roots of Air (Hebrew, 1987) and the recent postmodernist novel, The Inner Lake (Hebrew, 2000), where classical mythologies constitute the backbone of the narrative.